 Are coffee grounds good for roses?
-Well, from experience a growing number of rose gardeners appreciate the blooms their plants produce when adding bananas and coffee grounds to their rose care program.
+Well, from experience a growing number of rose gardeners appreciate the blooms their plants produce when adding bananas and coffee grounds to their mulch or trench composting in their rose care program.

-The best results for exquisite blooming plants over time is achieved through building the soil through adding compost.
+The best results for exquisite blooming plants over time is achieved through building the soil with organic matter by adding compost.

-Natural compost adds beneficial nutrients to the soil.
-There are cost effective tips that can make your roses bloom with banana and coffee grounds.
+Natural compost adds beneficial nutrients to the soil working as an organic fertilizer.
+There are cost-effective tips that can make your roses bloom with banana and coffee grounds.
 It is therefore important that gardeners explore such tips in order to have an optimal rose blooming experience.

 Roses And Bananas

 Coffee and banana peels are great additions to the garden compost pile.
 As they break down they add nutrients like nitrogen, potassium, and phosphorus to the soil naturally building and improving soil quality.

 Although composting is great, it is not required… coffee grounds and banana peels can be applied directly around the rose bushes without composting.

 Bananas give roses the benefit of a reliable source of potassium.
 Left over bananas peels come in handy meeting the nutritional needs of the roses with potassium, helping boost the roses immune system.